This game has unused areas.

 A leftover portrait of Elena from The Oath in Felghana can be seen when talking to the Roo in the S_9000 test map.
 This was probably going to be replaced with an actual portrait of a Roo since it shares the same ID (T_430) with the Roo's placeholder portrait (F_430) and sprites (C_430).

 Character Selection Images

-What appear to be earlier, low-res images of each character for the selection screen can be found IMAGE folder.
+What appear to be earlier, low-res images of each character for the selection screen can be found in the IMAGE folder.
 Unlike the final images, these are full body shots.
 In general, the colors of the main three characters are brightened for some reason.